Skinny Dennis

-Skinny Dennis Sanchez (September 3, 1946 – March 20, 1975) was a country musician in the Los Angeles area.
+Skinny Dennis Sanchez (September 3, 1946 – March 20, 1975) was an American country musician who was based in the Los Angeles area.
 He played the upright bass, most famously accompanying Nashville musician Guy Clark during Clark's stay in Los Angeles.
 His nickname is in reference to his having Marfan syndrome; Sanchez stood at 6'11", and weighed 135 lbs.

 He is most famously mentioned in the Guy Clark song "L.A.
 Freeway" (recorded by Guy Clark on his debut album, Old No. 1 in 1975 and first recorded by Jerry Jeff Walker in 1972).
 Clark's lyrics went as follows: